Contents - Click a link to skip to the section you want to read

 There’s also the issue of instant oats.
 Different types of instant oat packets or products will often include additives to add flavor or sweetness to otherwise plain oats.

-Some non-vegan additions to instant oats include milk products like whey or cream.
+Some non-vegan additions to instant oats include milk products like whey or cream (check out this link for more info on whey protein and veganism).
 You can also find other animal products like honey, animal derived vitamins (added vitamin D3 is often derived from sheep wool – look out for lanolin in your products), and shellac (made from bugs.
 Yes, really.).

 Of course, not all instant oats will have these non-vegan and/or unhealthy additives.
 That’s why it’s always safest to check the ingredient list or ask whoever’s making the oatmeal about the ingredients to double check before you eat oatmeal.